 Thursday, Friday, Saturday, December 3, 4, 5 @ 7:30pm

 Dance Extravaganza, commonly referred to as Dance X, offers students the opportunity to have their choreography fully staged and seen by large audiences.
-This year the choreography will be filmed and it is our hope that this will give more opportunities for a wider audience to view the work of our fine choreographers.
+This year, the choreography will be filmed, then streamed, and it is our hope that this will give more opportunities for a wider audience to view the work of our fine choreographers.

 The Lewis & Clark College Dance Program believes in empowering students to create and produce dance at the highest possible level.
 Since its beginning in 1996, over a thousand students have participated in making Dance X what it is today.